 - Varicella (chickenpox) - Kids need two doses, spaced out about 4-5 years.
 The first is usually given with the MMR at 12-15 months.
 The second is usually given at 4 to 6 years of age.

 - Influenza (flu) - The CDC recommends that everyone age 6 months of age and older get this vaccine every year before the start of flu season.
 Kids under age 9 may need more than one dose.

 7 Through 18 Years Old

 - Tetanus, diphtheria, and pertussis (Tdap) - This is a follow-up shot to the DTaP vaccine kids get when they’re younger.
 They need it because the protection from DTaP fades over time.

-- Meningococcal conjugate vaccine (MCV4) – This protects against meningitis, a disease that affects the brain and spinal cord.
-Kids need their first dose at age 11 or 12 and another at age 16.
+- Meningococcal conjugate vaccine (MCV4) – This protects against four types of meningococcal bacteria that causes meningitis, a disease that affects the brain and spinal cord.
+Kids need their first dose at age 11 or 12 and a booster dose at age 16.

 - Human papillomavirus (HPV) – This common virus is linked to cervical cancer and genital warts.
-Children need 2 doses if the series is started at age 11 or 12, and 3 doses if it is started after 15 years of age.
+Children need 2 doses if the series is started at age 11 - 14, and 3 doses if it is started after 15 years of age.

 - Influenza (Flu) – Recommended every year.

-Your child will also need these shots if he didn’t get them before age 7:
+Your child will also need these shots if they didn’t get them before age 7:

 - Hep A